rackerlabs/support-how-to/content/how-to/fabric/fabric-ticketing/index.md

 <img width="280" alt="FT16" src="https://user-images.githubusercontent.com/98875667/156188912-77a59f2c-d667-4038-afa3-f4c4747a4db1.png">

 You can **Add Groups** to the ticket as shown in the above image.
 The added groups will get notifications about the ticket.
-This option is available for the dedicated users.

 <img width="308" alt="FT17" src="https://user-images.githubusercontent.com/98875667/156189256-474c010b-a7db-4471-ae60-677c338d03cf.png">